-Your goal is to get as many term sheets as possible from the student teams.
+At a VCIC event, your goal should be to get as many term sheets as possible from the student teams.
 There will be 2-3 startups at each regional finals event (4-5 at Global Finals).
 They are your competition in getting terms sheets.
-The startup with the most term sheets will receive a plaque as “Startup of the Year” for your VCIC region.

 Event Day (usually Friday) 8:30 a.m. | Venture Pitch